colingraydon/hoya-devs-jeopardy/README.md

 ## Stretch Goals

 We'll only have enough time in class to complete the basic skeleton of the project.
 You'll need to complete the styling and CSS outside of class.
+I'd really recommend thinking about display: flex.